CharlesLedger/charlesledger.github.io/_posts/2019-06-12-Ellipal-Security.md

 - The software is well written and flawless: We hope, we could help for this
 - The attacker has no physical access to the device - or a **very strong** password

-The security model is thus very similar to [Bitfi wallet](https://cybergibbons.com/category/security-2/bitfi/)
+Consequently, the security model is very similar to [Bitfi wallet](https://cybergibbons.com/category/security-2/bitfi/)